 It contains outputs to the NAP Content Consumer that have been created from data objects provided by functionality in the Manage Traffic Functional Area that are the response (“acceptance” or “rejection”) to a previous registration request from a NAP Content Consumer.
 In case of a successful registration, it includes credentials for the Content Consumer to prove its authorisation to access NAP functionality that needs authorisation.
 Also based on the successful request it contains data of the registered NAP Content Consumer.

-===========

-TODO:

-- investigate sequence diagram and how credentials are passed, it also shall contain CC data

-- how do I log in as CC to change data already there?
-And also how do I display them?

 tnap.cc-support_response

 Date Modified: 30.01.2025 15:12:13, GUID: {27BFFD1B-0E50-4c8b-8CDF-8F958078802C}